Giant, 82-year-old oak tree in Omaha falls during storm

 Millar said the roots of a tree can sometimes stretch three times as wide as the tree’s canopy.
 He said this one fell because it had an insufficient root system.

-Agulla said it's going to cost between $6,000 to $10,000 to clean up the trees and repair a flattened retaining wall.
+Agulla said it’s going to cost between $6,000 and $10,000 to clean up the trees and repair a flattened retaining wall.

 He’s thankful that the massive oak didn’t drop on the house where he and wife, Adrianne, and their three children have lived for 15 years.